 Chicken Noodle Soup

 Something about chili matches winter, I suppose that is why it is always served in ski lodges.
 In town, Tacovore's black bean chili is a meal unto itself with chips on the side.
 Order it with beef, chicken or cheddar cheese.
 Of course one of their house-made margaritas will pair perfectly.
 But call ahead to make sure a pot is on the stove, as they vary the soup menu.

 The Glenwood's tomato cheese soup is a show stopper and has been a dining draw for decades.
 Enjoy its straightforward tomato base with plenty of herbs and cheese perfectly stirred in.
 Pair a warm bowl of soup with a heaping basket of their tasty French fries and/or their "Alder Street Special" sandwich packed with turkey, bacon, cheddar and Swiss cheese.
-Pick up from their two locations, one in South Eugene (now with a drive thru window!) and one near the University of Oregon campus.

 The Fisherman's Market